 Automating Your Value Analysis Requisition Workflow Isn’t Lowering the Cost or Improving the Quality of the Products, Services, and Technologies You Are Buying

 We’re all for automating your VA requisition workflow process to speed up your VA work, but don’t be confused and call it value analysis.
 This automation doesn’t mean you are applying the classic technique of value analysis to lower your cost and improve the quality of the products, services, and technologies you are buying.

 The only way these two benefits (lower cost and higher quality) can materialize is if your VA team(s) employ a defined value analysis process like SVAH’s Value Analysis Funneling Process™ shown above to vet the millions of dollars of products, services, and technologies your healthcare organization buys annually.
 This is what we refer to as a scientific systems approach to value analysis vs. a workflow tactic.

-Think of Your VA Process, Not Its workflow, as the Secret to Your Ongoing VA Success
+Think of Your Value Analysis Process, Not Its workflow, as the Secret to Your Ongoing Value Analysis Success

 Efficiency is important with your value analysis requisition workflow; yet, the effectiveness of your value analysis process is the secret to your ongoing VA success.
 This is because you and your VA team’s job is to not add unneeded costs to your supply budget by approving too many requests, but instead to brutally disassemble, with functional analysis, what your customers really want, need, and desire to solve a specific problem.

-You will find by modeling the approach we just discussed, that your VA teams can further cut the fat out of your new requests by as much as 26%.
+You will find by modeling the approach we just discussed, that your Value Analysis Teams can further cut the fat out of your new requests by as much as 26%.
 This concept is the essence of what we call Optimizing the Value™ of your value analysis process to ensure your ongoing VA success.
 Don’t take this survival tactic for granted!